KakaWan/code-graph-skill/README.en.md

 when it gets a code task (update the graph first, then query by keyword, read source only when the graph isn't enough).

+You can also type `/code-graph` in the input box to invoke it manually (it shows up in the slash-command menu once deployed globally) — this runs the update protocol and refreshes the graph.

 You can also run the scripts directly:

 ```bash